fuankarion/AML_Video/README.md

 # AML Video
 ### Homework
 1. Choose two of the strategies presented, explain how they work.
-1. Explain why you consider that these strategies would improve the performance of the baseline TSN (do not confuse TSN -code provided here- with TSM -final paper presented-).
+1. Explain why you consider that these strategies would improve the performance of the baseline TSN (do not confuse TSN -code provided here- with TSM -last paper presented-).
-1. Implement the strategies you chose and discuss your results
+1. Implement the strategies you chose and discuss your results.

 Tip: It is probably easier to implement and analyse each strategy independently.